ctb/titus-blog/src/pycon13-talks-i-dont-want.rst

 There's been a lot of discussion about PyCon talks that we *do* want to see.
-Here's a brief list of those I *don't* want to see, for those ofyou considering a submission -- in no particular order.
+Here's a brief list of those I *don't* want to see, for those of you considering a submission -- in no particular order.

 1. 1001 Mocking Frameworks - a comparison and overview